Lonnie Donegan: Personal life

+Donegan had cardiac problems since the 1970s, and suffered several heart attacks.
+He died on 3 November 2002, aged 71, after having a heart attack in Market Deeping, Lincolnshire midway through a UK tour.
+He was due to perform at a memorial concert for George Harrison with the Rolling Stones.

 Legacy

 Mark Knopfler released a tribute to Lonnie Donegan titled "Donegan's Gone" on his 2004 album, Shangri-La, and said he was one of his greatest influences.
 Donegan's music formed a musical starring his two sons.
-Lonnie D – The Musical took its name from the Chas & Dave tribute song which started the show.
-Subsequently, Peter Donegan formed a band to perform his father's material and has since linked with his father's band from the last 30 years with newcomer Eddie Masters on bass.
-They made an album together in 2009 titled "Here We Go Again".
-Lonnie Donegan's eldest son, Anthony, also formed his own band, as Lonnie Donegan Junior, who also performed "World Cup Willie" for the 2010 FIFA World Cup in South Africa.
+Lonnie D – The Musical took its name from the Chas & Dave tribute song that started the show.
+Subsequently, Peter Donegan formed a band to perform his father's material, and has since linked with his father's band from the last 30 years with newcomer Eddie Masters on bass.
+They made an album together in 2009 titled Here We Go Again.
+Lonnie Donegan's eldest son, Anthony, also formed his own band, as Lonnie Donegan Jr, who also performed "World Cup Willie" for the 2010 FIFA World Cup in South Africa.

 On his album A Beach Full of Shells, Al Stewart paid tribute to Donegan in the song "Katherine of Oregon".
-In "Class of '58" he describes a British entertainer who is either Donegan or a composite including him.
+In "Class of '58", he describes a British entertainer who is either Donegan or a composite including him.
+In a 2023 video interview with Steve Houk, Stewart described "Rock Island Line" as a record "that completely changed the complexion of English society, and changed my life and everybody else's".

 Peter Sellers recorded Puttin' on the Smile featuring "Lenny Goonagain", who travels to the "Deep South" of Brighton and finds an "obscure folk song hidden at the top of the American hit parade", re-records it and reaches number one in the UK.

-David Letterman pretended to try to remember Jimmy Fallon's name during the Tonight Show conflict between Jay Leno and Conan O'Brien, calling Fallon "Lonnie Donegan."
+David Letterman pretended to try to remember Jimmy Fallon's name during the Tonight Show conflict between Jay Leno and Conan O'Brien, calling Fallon "Lonnie Donegan".

-In the 2019 movie Judy, the actor John Dagleish portrays Lonnie Donegan, who replaces an ill Judy Garland.
+In the 2019 movie Judy, actor John Dagleish portrays Lonnie Donegan, who replaces an ill Judy Garland.
 He is shown in the (entirely fictional) final scene generously allowing her to make one last appearance on stage.